prtkgpt/questdb.io/docs/guide/web-console.md

 ---
 title: How to use the Web Console
 sidebar_label: Web Console
-description: A tutorial on how to use QuestDB's conceptWeb Console.
+description:
+  Tutorial showing how to use QuestDB's Web Console.
+It provides you with tools to query data and visualize it in a table or using graphs.
 image: /img/docs/console/overview.png
 ---